boschma2702/F4U-Bank/README.md

 How to Run
 ----------
 Before starting the program, make sure that a MySQL database server is running,  locally hosted and create an empty database with name 'bank'.
+It is also required to set the PATH variable to the MySQL bin.

 Create an `application.properties` configuration file in `src/main/resources` and update it with the new database credentials:
 ```